Dashlane/android-apps/dashlane-project/modules/navigable-bottom-sheet/README.md

 or to the activity that implements the `NavigableBottomSheetDialogFragmentCanceledListener`

-In order to access the `NavHostFragment` from the fragments being loaded inside the bottom sheet dilaog, one can make those fragments implement the interface `NavigableBottomSheetFragment`
+In order to access the `NavHostFragment` from the fragments being loaded inside the bottom sheet dialog, one can make those fragments implement the interface `NavigableBottomSheetFragment`

 In order to delegate the navigation to the activity one can make the fragments loaded in the bottom sheet to implement the `DelegateNavigationBottomSheetFragment` and call the